lijuuu/rce-infra/API_DOCUMENTATION.md

 - Logs are returned ordered by `chunk_index` ascending, then by `stream`
 - Use `after_chunk_index` for incremental log fetching (polling)
 - `is_final: true` indicates the final chunk(s) when work is done
+- Returns all logs for the command, even if execution is not finished

 ---